CharlesQ9/HistAgent/README.md

 ## 📜 Abstract

-Recent advances in large language models (LLMs) have driven significant progress across many fields, yet their potential in history remains little studied.
-Historical reasoning requires handling diverse inputs—text, images, manuscripts—and performing temporal and cross-linguistic inference.
-To evaluate these skills, we introduce HistBench, a collection of 414 questions spanning primary-source retrieval, interpretive analysis, and interdisciplinary challenges across 29 languages and multiple regions.
-Existing LLMs and generalist agents achieve low accuracy on this benchmark (e.g., GPT-4o with online search attains 18.60% pass@1), highlighting the need for tailored methods.
-We therefore present HistAgent, a specialized system integrating agents and tools for OCR, translation, archival search, and image understanding.
-HistAgent based on GPT-4o reaches 27.54% pass@1 and 36.47% pass@2 on HistBench, substantially exceeding all baselines and demonstrating that domain-focused design markedly improves historical reasoning performance.
-Notably, HistAgent also achieves 60.00% pass@1 accuracy on GAIA, showing that domain-specific customization doesn’t hinder HistAgent’s competitive performance on real-world general tasks.
+Recent advances in large language models (LLMs) have led to remarkable progress across domains, yet their capabilities in the humanities, particularly history, remain underexplored.
+Historical reasoning poses unique challenges for AI, involving multimodal source interpretation, temporal inference, and cross-linguistic analysis.
+While general-purpose agents perform well on many existing benchmarks, they lack the domain-specific expertise required to engage with historical materials and questions.
+To address this gap, we introduce HistBench, a new benchmark of 414 high-quality questions designed to evaluate AI's capacity for historical reasoning and authored by more than 40 expert contributors.
+The tasks span a wide range of historical problems-from factual retrieval based on primary sources to interpretive analysis of manuscripts and images, to interdisciplinary challenges involving archaeology, linguistics, or cultural history.
+Furthermore, the benchmark dataset spans 29 ancient and modern languages and covers a wide range of historical periods and world regions.
+Finding the poor performance of LLMs and other agents on HistBench, we further present HistAgent, a history-specific agent equipped with carefully designed tools for OCR, translation, archival search, and image understanding in History.
+On HistBench, HistAgent based on GPT-4o achieves an accuracy of 27.54% pass@1 and 36.47% pass@2, significantly outperforming LLMs with online search and generalist agents, including GPT-4o (18.60%), DeepSeek-R1(14.49%) and Open Deep Research-smolagents(20.29% pass@1 and 25.12% pass@2).
+These results highlight the limitations of existing LLMs and generalist agents and demonstrate the advantages of HistAgent for historical reasoning.

 ## 📊 Performance Highlights